Advantages of Hydraulic Clamping

 Automatic sequencing is the ability of a power-workholding system to operate clamps and other devices in a specific order.
 In many clamping situations, this feature is important.
 Power-workholding systems handle sequencing with one or more sequence valves in the hydraulic circuit.
 These valves activate the clamps and other devices at the proper time.

 To reduce the chance of deformed parts, it may be necessary to activate clamps in a specific order.
 Self-adjusting work supports often reduce the chance of part deflection.
 When supports are used, the first operation in the sequence locks the supports under the part.
 Once the supports are in a fixed position against the workpiece, the clamps are brought into contact with the part.

 The sequence of operation is also important when a clamp must be moved out of the way during a machining operation.
 A clamping valve moves the clamp out of the way as the cutter passes.
 When the cutter is clear, the valve then re-clamps the part.
 In almost every case, a power sequencing arrangement is much faster and more reliable than its manual counterpart.

-Fixture Compactness.
-The high holding force of small power clamps often allows loading more workpieces on a fixture, in many cases, because the clamps can be positioned closer together.
-One result of this change is increased productivity when the chip-cutting time is lengthened and the percentage of time operator attention is required decreases.
+The compactness of the hydraulic clamp fixtures allows you to load more workpieces onto a fixture, which is caused by the clamps ability to be positioned closer together.
+One result of this change is increased productivity when the chip-cutting time is lengthened, and the percentage of time operator attention is required decreases.

-Increased Machine-Tool Capacity.
 The consistent holding force of power clamps allows for faster machining rates.
-The increased production rates translate into greater capacity, especially important on expensive machine tools.
+The increased production rates translate into greater capacity, especially important for expensive machine tools.